43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 - An agent-assisted human contribution is when a human uses an agent to help them make a contribution
 - An end-to-end agentic contribution is when an agent makes a contribution and sees it through on its own, without any human involvement (regardless of if a human triggered it)

+The agent-assisted contributions are a natural evolution of how we work as software engineers.
+Just another tool in our toolbox to help us get things done.
+These contributions are usually high quality, and the human behind them is still very much involved.

 A huge change in the open source world is that we are now seeing a lot more end-to-end agentic contributions.
 Where we used to interact with a real human, we're just chatting to someone else's agent now.

 I really miss seeing text that a human wrote.
 Every PR looks the same, every issue looks the same.
 All of them are a wall of text with nice headings, bullet point lists, and code blocks.
-I don't even need to read the words anymore to know its an agentic contribution.
+I don't even need to read the words anymore to know it is an agentic contribution.
 The shape of it is enough.

 <figure>
   <img class="img-framed" src="/assets/images/agentic-pr.jpg" alt="An agentic contribution">